Moment Of Trust:

-There is a recent paper that states, with analytical evidence, that popular modern musical scales are based on the divisions between the natural frequency shifts in human voice during conversational speech.
+A recent paper states, with analytical evidence, that popular modern musical scales are based on the divisions between the natural frequency shifts in human voice during conversational speech.
 This finding, it’s stated, is the reason why we relate to music so readily.
-It’s because, by simply putting notches in it at varying intervals and wrapping it in string, we managed to teach a piece of wood to speak with the emotional clarity of a human.
+By simply putting notches in at varying intervals and wrapping it with string, we managed to teach a piece of wood to speak with the emotional clarity of a human.

-The neighbour’s cat, who only occasionally sparks inspiration for reverse engineering, was in the house, again, as per usual.
-If it’s voice could be analysed in much the same way as a human’s in the aforementioned research, it could be possible to take this information, these gaps in relative tonal frequency of speech, and create a scale to match a feline’s natural communicative response.
-A spark, a light bulb moment, a feline’s scale, capable of manipulating the tender black emotions of precious kitties.
+The neighbour’s cat, who only occasionally sparks inspiration for reverse engineering, was in the house again, as per usual.
+If it’s voice were to be analysed in much the same way as a human’s in the aforementioned research, it could be possible to take this information, these recorded gaps in relative tonal frequency of speech, and create a scale to match a feline’s natural communicative response.
+A scale capable of manipulating the tender black emotions of precious neighbourhood felines.

-Excited with the findings and rather chuffed in the idea of making music which would resonate on a personal level with dear emotionally stunted Romeo the hard work was put in and the project was put into action.
-Until it was realised that when Romeo spoke, he was actually trying to mimic humans.
-Cats don’t really talk much in the wild and usually learn how to meow with their best human accent simply because it gets a human’s attention.
-Cats generally, much like the rest of us, like getting what they want and are willing to put on a accent now and then to make it happen.
+Excited in the idea of making music which would resonate on a personal level with dear emotionally stunted Romeo the hard work was put in and this project began.
+Until it was realised that when Romeo spoke he was actually trying to mimic us.
+Cats don’t really talk in the wild and learn to meow with their best human accent simply to get our attention.
+Turned out Romeo had done his research too on how to please humans.

-All the work done, all the hours wasted.
-It barely even resonates with Australian cats named Romeo who get about Brunswick a little too freely, but the horrible horrible racket created was still a breakthrough and surely worthy of a celebration.
-This page is dedicated to the hours of work and dedication put into this research and the results I will now freely share with you.
+It was evident that this research barely resonated with Australian house cats named Romeo who get about Brunswick a little too freely, but since it was based on Romes's best research into human emotional connection it actually still held up as worthy of human consumptoon.
+This page is dedicated to the hours of work and dedication put into this research and the results I now freely share with you.